JanChwiejczak/flask-todo-app-learning/README.md

-Hi,
+#Simple To-Do app implemented using Flask microframework

-This is a basic project in which I explore varius aspects of Python Flask framework to build a todo app (how creative!).
-This is a learning journey.
-Venture into the code at your own risk.
+This is a learning project in which I am putting together a minimal Flask application for managing to do lists.
+It is structured according with the best practices and has thorough test.